Last Updated: September 27, 2019 Abhishek Gurung

 Kollur Mookambika Temple: Seek blessings and adore the simple architecture of the temple of Goddess Parvati in Kollur

-- Main Deity: Goddess Parvati
+- Main Deity: Goddess Parvati, Mahalakshmi, and Saraswati

 - Place: Kollur

 - Highlight: Navratri Festival is an auspicious event to witness celebration at Kollur Mookambika Temple held during the month of October.
 Also witness three forms of worship to Goddess Parvati.
-The morning in the form of Maha Kali (goddess of power), a noon as Lakshmi (goddess of wealth) and in the evening as Maha Saraswati (goddess of knowledge).
+The morning in the form of Maha Kali (goddess of power), at noon as Lakshmi (goddess of wealth) and in the evening as Maha Saraswati (goddess of knowledge).

-Must Explore Temples in Tamilnadu
+Must Explore Temples in Tamil Nadu, South India

 The 7th century Shore Temple is truly a remarkable tourist attraction that sits on the coastline of the Bay of Bengal.
-Noted to be a UNESCO site, it was believed to have a collection of temples but due to natural disaster the temple comprises with only three shrines dedicated to Lord Shiva and Lord Vishnu.
+Noted to be a UNESCO site, it was believed to have a collection of temples but due to natural disaster the temple comprises only three shrines dedicated to Lord Shiva and Lord Vishnu.
 Throughout the exterior of the complex, you’ll notice artistic sculpted images and copious idols of Gods and Nandis.

 - Main Deity: Lord Shiva and Lord Vishnu